+Lawful custody

-Lawful custody An inventory may be conducted only after the vehicle has come into lawful custody for reasons other than solely for the purpose of conducting the inventory.
-The decision to impound and/or inventory must be made in good faith for lawful reasons such as, but not limited to: the driver (sole occupant) is taken into custody the vehicle, involved in a traffic accident, cannot be driven the vehicle must be moved to protect it or its contents from theft or damage circumstances listed in the Vehicle Code (e.g., vehicle as a traffic hazard, stolen vehicle, etc.) NOTE: The driver should never be taken into custody on the pretext of searching for evidence or contraband, or to examine personal belongings that may be inside the vehicle.
-Authority to impound Assuming the vehicle is lawfully in police custody, the officer always has legal authority to impound or store it and, therefore, to inventory it.
+An inventory may be conducted only after the vehicle has come into lawful custody for reasons other than solely for the purpose of conducting the inventory.

+The decision to impound and/or inventory must be made in good faith for lawful reasons such as, but not limited to:

+- the driver (sole occupant) is taken into custody - the vehicle, involved in a traffic accident, cannot be driven - the vehicle must be moved to protect it or its contents from theft or damage - circumstances listed in the Vehicle Code (e.g., vehicle as a traffic hazard, stolen vehicle, etc.)

+The driver should never be taken into custody on the pretext of searching for evidence or contraband, or to examine personal belongings that may be inside the vehicle.

+Authority to impound

+Assuming the vehicle is lawfully in police custody, the officer always has legal authority to impound or store it and, therefore, to inventory it.
 However, depending on agency policy, there may be occasions where the officer may choose to release the vehicle to a validly licensed passenger or other person.

+Personal possessions

+If a vehicle is to be inventoried, but the driver or other occupant requests possession of some object from inside the vehicle (e.g., purse, clothing, briefcase, etc.), the searching officer may pat the item down for weapons for the officer's own safety before handing it over.

-Personal possessions Whether or not the item still must be inventoried as an object that was in the vehicle at the time the vehicle was impounded or stored will depend on agency inventory procedures.
-Continued on next page
+Whether or not the item still must be inventoried as an object that was in the vehicle at the time the vehicle was impounded or stored will depend on agency inventory procedures.